Important information about keeping everyone safe

 Veterinary reception area

-Your vet will use hospital-grade hand sanitiser prior to dispensing any medications or signing vaccination certificates to you.
+Our veterinarians will use hospital-grade sanitiser prior to examining your pet, dispensing any medications to you or signing vaccination certificates.

 Consultations via telemedicine using Zoom meeting links are available for clients with pets that prefer not to leave their home or are in self-isolation.